top of page

 In Canines

 Osteoarthritis affects approximately 20% of dogs over one year of age, with prevalence increasing with age and body weight (Anderson et al., 2020).
-While the hip and stifle joints are commonly affected, the hock is also a frequent site, particularly in active or working breeds such as Labradors, German Shepherds, and agility dogs.
-Repetitive motion, previous injury, conformational abnormalities, or cruciate ligament disease may predispose the hock to arthritic changes.
+The hip and stifle joints are commonly affected.
+However, the hock also frequently suffers, especially in active or working breeds.
+Breeds such as Labradors, German Shepherds, and agility dogs are particularly vulnerable.
+Factors contributing to hock arthritis include:

 In Equines

 In horses, hock arthritis—specifically affecting the distal intertarsal and tarsometatarsal joints—is commonly referred to as “bone spavin.”
-It is especially prevalent in performance horses involved in disciplines that require collection, such as dressage, show jumping, and eventing.
-Studies estimate that up to 60% of lameness cases in sport horses are attributable to hock-related issues (McIlwraith et al., 2015).
+This condition is especially prevalent in performance horses involved in disciplines requiring collection, like dressage, show jumping, and eventing.
+Estimates suggest that up to 60% of lameness cases in sport horses are due to hock-related issues (McIlwraith et al., 2015).

 Mechanism and Application of Joint Injections